-Yield fluctuations provide an indication of the government debt situation and are directly related to the yen interest rate.
+Yield fluctuations provide an indication of the government debt situation and are directly related to yen interest rate.
+The figures displayed in the calendar represent the yield on the JGB auctioned.

 The chart of the entire available history of the "10-Year Japanese Government Bond (JGB) Auction" macroeconomic indicator.